Gaze up at the stars from one of these Bay Area vantage points.

 Skyline Ridge Open Space

 Few know that such a secluded, dark space can be found just 15 minutes from Silicon Valley.
 But sitting on over 2,000 acres of pristine scenery, Skyline Ridge Open Space ebbs and flows with rolling hillsides, most of which are accessible via well maintained trailheads.
-Whether it's appreciating a star-studded sky from a trail bench or seeing the moonlight refract off either Horseshoe Lake or Alpine Pond, there's little this place can't offer celestial enthusiasts. // Page Mill Rd. and Skyline Blvd.
+Whether it's appreciating a star-studded sky from a trail bench or seeing the moonlight refract off of either Horseshoe Lake or Alpine Pond, there's little this place can't offer celestial enthusiasts. // Page Mill Rd. and Skyline Blvd.
 (San Jose), openspace.org

 - Parking along Page Mill Road is plentiful.